Does classical thermodynamics need a third law? Securing the second law at absolute zero: Why is a third law of thermodynamics NOT needed?

 \subsection{Ideal isotherms at $T=0$}

 Much of the early 20th-century discourse regarding the boundary of accessible states centered on the characterization of an ideal (reversible) isothermal process at $T=0$.
 This discussion was largely dominated by the paradoxes inherent in the behavior depicted in Figure~\ref{fig:master}B. \citeauthor{Nernst1924} maintained that if, \emph{ex hypothesi}, $T=0$ is reached via a process occurring in ``finite dimensions'' (i.e., non-asymptotically), such as path $BC$ in Figure~\ref{fig:master}B, then the ``compression'' $CD$ must be possible; at this limit, internal energy would coincide with free energy, the thermodynamic potential driving an ideal isotherm.
-Conversely, Einstein and \citeauthor{epstein-1937} argued that any isotherm at absolute zero must effectively be adiabatic, and that a compression would inevitably displace the system from $T=0$, ideally returning it to state $B$.
+Conversely, \citet{Einstein-1913} and \citet{epstein-1937} argued that any isotherm at absolute zero must effectively be adiabatic, and that a compression would inevitably displace the system from $T=0$, ideally returning it to state $B$.
 Interestingly, this latter view relies heavily on empirical knowledge derived from substances that already satisfy the Nernst theorem, rather than those behaving like Figure~\ref{fig:master}B, which is empirically unknown.

-In a sense, both perspectives are simultaneously valid and flawed.
-The crux of the issue is that Figure~\ref{fig:master}B presents a bifurcation at point $C$: the experiment ``adiabatic compression from $x_2 \to x_1$'' offers two distinct paths: $CD$ (zero heat because $T=0$, as preferred by Nernst) and $BC$ (zero heat because $dS=0$, as preferred by Epstein).
-Such a substance literally violates the notion of ``simple'' system, see Section~\ref{sec:ideal-adiab-proc}.
+In a sense, both Nernst's and Epstein's perspectives are simultaneously valid and flawed.
+The crux of the issue is that Figure~\ref{fig:master}B presents a bifurcation at point $C$: the experiment ``adiabatic compression from $x_2 \to x_1$'' offers two distinct paths: $CD$ (zero heat because $T=0$, as preferred by Nernst) and $CB$ (zero heat because $dS=0$, as preferred by Epstein).

 Beyond these historical ``mind games,'' ideal isotherms are formally required to establish the metrics of both temperature (\ref{eq:3}) and entropy (\ref{eq:4}).
 They are, therefore, essential to the definition of the $T=0$ axis itself.
-In this context, the limit of the right-hand side of Equation~(\ref{eq:4}) must be mathematically workable:
+In this context, Equation~\eqref{eq:4} shows an obvious singular point at $T=0$, and this limit must be consistently analyzed.

+For that to occur, as $T$ decreases indefinitely, $\Qrev$ must also decrease indefinitely in such way that their ratio remains finite, representing the isothermal entropy variation driven by a \emph{reversible} heat exchange at temperatures indefinitely low.
+In the limit, this must also account for the entropy variation associated with the \emph{reversible} exchange of a null heat at absolute zero.
+Consequently, this ratio can only be zero; because any non-zero value would lead to a negation of the Second Law as long as we still speak of a finite, non-zero, \emph{reversible} $\Qrev/\ut$ in the limit $\ut\to0$.